This is a different kind of book: a call for courageous conversations focusing on nine taboo subjects that bedevil higher education.

 Why, Carrell and Zemsky ask, is it so hard to talk about the mess that higher education is in?
 And how can we refocus the conversation on what really matters, grappling with taboo subjects in a way that helps to revitalize higher education from the inside out?
 Grounded in the real, as opposed to the rhetorical, importance of community in making change, these revealing conversations also explore

-• why the larger public no longer see faculty as heroes and experts
+• why the public no longer sees faculty as heroes and experts

 • how to overcome the academy's fondness for slogans